Support SB522, a Dream Bill for Medical Freedom!

 Dear Senator [Last Name],

-Please support SB522, the Medical Freedom Act.
+Please vote YES on SB522, the Medical Freedom Act.
 This bill is important to me because it ensures Kansans aren’t punished for private health choices.

-This legislation returns voluntary, informed medical decision making to Kansans.
-It eliminates coercion, discrimination, and exclusion by employers, schools, businesses and government entities.
+This legislation returns voluntary, informed medical decision-making to Kansans.
+It eliminates coercion, discrimination, and exclusion by schools and government entities.

 Kansans want clear protections for informed consent and freedom from medical pressure or discrimination.
-It would make a real difference for families like mine if you supported SB522.
+SB522 would make a real difference for families like mine.
+Please vote YES on SB522.

 Sincerely,